rlannon/N64-Converter/README.md

 ### Device Driver

 The controller for the N64 operates in quite a complicated fashion, and requires very specific timings in order to allow communication to be possible.
-Unfortunately, these timings must be so precise that even C is too slow.
+Unfortunately, these timings must be so precise that even C is too slow (or inaccurate).
 As such, we need a driver written (at least mostly) in assembly.
 Luckily, someone has already done that for us.
 In order for the Arduino program to work, you will need to include [this library by pothos](https://github.com/pothos/arduino-n64-controller-library).
 A future version of this project may utilize a custom, reworked device driver, but for the time being, pothos' will suffice.

 ### Communication with host

 The Arduino Uno doesn't offer much by way of communication with the host computer.
 However, it does allow for serial communication when plugged in with a USB, which is exactly how this library communicates with the included python scripts.
 The port will be automatically selected based on whichever port the Arduino is plugged into.

-If the inputs `L + R + Z + D_DOWN + C_DOWN` are detected, the Python script will not drive the mouse and keyboard, effectively disabling the controller.
-Once it detects a start button press, the controller will be re-enabled.
-The script will also send `'d'` to the Arduino over serial when disabled, and `'r'` when re-enabled so that the Arduino can change the LEDs.

 ### Keyboard Controller